Board of Directors

 National Security Subcommittee (Chair)

-Vince’s career has focused on service to the Country.
-Vince started his professional career as an active-duty Army Officer, serving nine years in both CONUS and OCONUS assignments.
-Vince attained the rank of Captain and served as a Platoon Leader, Company Commander, and in various Army staff positions.
-After his military service, Vince was appointed and continues to serve as a Special Agent with the Federal Bureau of Investigation.
-Vince has served for over 19 years as an FBI Special Agent leading complex investigations into violations of the Foreign Corrupt Practices Act, international narcotics trafficking, counter-terrorism, domestic terrorism, inner-city gang violence, white-collar crime, and computer intrusion crimes.
+After his military service, Vince was appointed to be a Special Agent with the Federal Bureau of Investigation.
+Vince served for over 20 years as an FBI Special Agent leading complex investigations into violations of the Foreign Corrupt Practices Act, international narcotics trafficking, counterterrorism, domestic terrorism, inner-city gang violence, white-collar crime, and computer intrusion crimes.
 Vince has a passion for upholding the Constitution of the United States and protecting the people of America.

-Vince earned a Bachelor of Arts in International Relations from Norwich University, The Military College of Vermont (Magna Cum Laude) in 1994 and earned a Master of Science degree in Cybersecurity, Policy, and Governance from Boston College (Summa Cum Laude).
+Vince earned a Bachelor of Arts in International Relations from Norwich University, The Military College of Vermont (Magna Cum Laude) in 1994, and earned a Master of Science degree in Cybersecurity, Policy, and Governance from Boston College (Summa Cum Laude).

 When Vince is not continuing his education in cybersecurity, he focuses his time on his family, jiu-jitsu, scuba diving, “Frankie” the Boykin Spaniel, triathlons, and traveling.